tintin10q/csai_ml_final_summary/ML_final_summary.md

 ### Shuffle split
 The idea of this is that you do k-fold cross validation but which fold you use is picked at random.
 This:

 - Controls test-siz, training-size and number of iterations.
-You can again also do **stratified shuffle split cross validation** what a mouthfull.
+You can again also do **stratified shuffle split cross validation** what a mouthful.

 ![Shuffle Split](shuffle_split.png)